 - Local Hosting Volunteer* notifies the host school of the move.
 If there is a school change, the volunteer will need to secure school approval and submit a new Placement Acceptance Form (PAF).
-Note: If the student moves permanently into the home of the AFS volunteer listed as the Local Contact on the PAF, the school must be notified in writing (email from volunteer or TDS is okay) of a new Local Contact, and AFS staff must receive a copy of the email or the details of how the school was informed (by whom and when).
+Note: If the student moves permanently into the home of the AFS volunteer listed as the Local Contact on the PAF, the school must be notified in writing (email from volunteer or RFS is okay) of a new Local Contact, and AFS staff must receive a copy of the email or the details of how the school was informed (by whom and when).

-- Local Support Volunteer confirms move date and notifies Participant Support and TDS staff so the placement record in Global Link can be accurately updated, the previous family’s file closed, and the sending partner can be notified of the move.
+- Local Support Volunteer confirms move date and notifies Participant Support and Field staff so the placement record in Global Link can be accurately updated, the previous family’s file closed, and the sending partner can be notified of the move.

 - The Support Volunteer should email the Participant Support staff within one business day of the move, to confirm that the move took place.
-If the move is cancelled or the move date changes, the TDS should also be copied on the email.
+If the move is cancelled or the move date changes, the RFS should also be copied on the email.